 Here is why you may prefer Blue Cash Everyday over Amex EveryDay:

-- Intro offer: earn $100 back as a statement credit once you spend $1,000 on the card in the first 3 months.
+- Plus, you can earn $100 back as a statement credit after you spend $1,000 in purchases on the card in the first 3 months.

 - 2% cash back at U.S. gas stations.

 - 2% cash back at select department stores.

 - The cash back rewards dollars can be applied to your statement as credit while the points you’d get with the Amex EveryDay transfer to statement credit at a lower rate.

 To learn more about the $100 promotion, visit American Express' secure website.